 Do you ever have cases where patients come to you with their dental implants having fallen out of their mouths?

-Stay tuned for the final installment of this four-part article series to find out more about dental implants and what patients can expect from getting missing and/or irreparably damaged teeth replaced.
+Stay tuned for Part 4 of this series to find out more about dental implants and what patients can expect from getting missing and/or irreparably damaged teeth replaced.